Hansa Bai: Death

-The accurate date of Hansa's death is unknown and it is possible that she wasn't alive to see the assassination of her brother and died shortly after the reign of her grandson began and that is why the nobles waited to assassinate Ranmal, not wanting to displease the Queen Grandmother.
-Her descendants were kings of Mewar and the peace between the Rathores and Sisodias was broken after her death and chaos resumed for decades.
+The accurate date of Hansa's death is unknown and it is possible that she wasn't alive to see the assassination of her brother and died shortly after the reign of her grandson began, explaining why the nobles waited to assassinate Ranmal, not wanting to displease the Queen Grandmother.
+According to Mewari reports however Hansa Bai, lived well past the assassination of her brother as she arranged for peace between her grandson Kumbha and nephew Jodha through the marriage of Rao Jodha's daughter Shringar Deiji to Rana Kumbha's son Raimal.
+Her descendants were Kings of Mewar and the breaking down of the alliance between the Rathores and Sisodias was catalyzed through her death, resuming feuds between the clans for decades.